Westminster Press (Pearson subsidiary): Industrial relations, 1977–1978

+By 1 December 1977 The Times reported that the stoppage had "lasted nearly six months" and that the papers had not been published for about four months after printing workers refused to cross NUJ picket lines.
 Before Christmas the Northern Echo appeared with a skeleton staff and "was produced by four executives and a district reporter" while "106 journalists" remained on strike.
-On 6 January 1978 "a solution... is in sight" and "the original demand for a closed shop will not be conceded".
+On 6 January 1978 The Times reported that "the original demand for a closed shop will not be conceded".
 Reuters then reported a vote to end the 32-week stoppage and accept a new pay deal at the Northern Echo and three sister papers.